-Rustic camping on a land bridge between two ponds.
+Primitive camping on a land bridge between two ponds, just a fire ring, table and chairs.
 Mature forest for hiking, bird watching.
 Canoe or small john boat OK.
 Two creeks and two ponds.
 130 acres of forest, field, creeks, and an old borrow pit that is now the pond area.
 25 min. to Cape Henlopen State Park.
 10 minutes to Killen's Pond State Park.
-If you have a larger boat, boat ramp for Haven lake across the street from the property. ~~~ Deep water, no children, please.
+If you have a larger boat, boat ramp for Haven lake across the street from the property. ~~~ The ponds have deep water with steep sides, no children, please.
+No swimming.
 I only have one campsite, so you have the place to yourselves.
 The property is on the edge of town, so there is some distant highway noise.

 - Check in: After 11AM